monowai/flockdata.org/README.md

 AuditBucket (AB) enables you to track incoming information, find it via a search engine, compare versions over time, and explore it as a network graph to find connections in your information.
 Tracking changes to information across your many applications offers a view of what is going on at the information interface of your business.

 AB leans on the brilliant work being done by the open-source community.
 The open source projects we have selected represent the cutting edge in information management techniques.
-AB will enable you to evaluate big data and look at information in new and exciting ways for very little effort - particularly given the range of technologies that AB ties together.
+AB will enable your journey into big data and looks at information in new and exciting ways for very little effort. **Accelerate your evaluation of Neo4J and ElasticSearch**.

 ## Licensing
 AuditBucket is an open source product.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by contacting [the Bucketeers](http://auditbucket.com/contact-auditbucket/).
 Talk to us about clustering as there may be costs involved.